 A place on the waiting list does not guarantee admission.
 The School must feel reasonably sure that it will be able to educate and develop the prospective pupil to the best of his/her potential and in line with the general standards achieved by the pupil’s peers.

-Entry into the Early Years (Lower Kindergarten, Garden Room & Transition – children aged 2½ to 5)
+Entry into the Early Years (Lower Kindergarten, Upper Kindergarten & Reception) – children aged 2½ to 5

 We are looking to admit children who:

-- Displays a level of behaviour that meets the school’s expectations
+- Display a level of behaviour that meets the school’s high expectations

 - Are able to listen to directions and follow instructions